Arrays and Lists in SQL Server

 We turn to the Rankings sheet and we can see that TVP ranks very high.
 The two methods often hold positions 1 and 2, but there are a few notable exceptions.
 The most striking is that TVP$PK for the JOIN, COUNT and EXISTS for integer data falls through the field for 10 000 elements, only to return to the top for 50 000 elements.
 If you flip over to Timings or Ratios to prev, you can also see that there is a increase in execution time that by far exceeds the increase of number of elements.
 For JOIN, the execution time rises from 9 ms at 2 000 elements, to 264 ms at 10 000 elements, and then there is a modest increase to 339 ms for 50 000 elements.

 What is going on?
 The answer lies in the query plan.
 For most methods, the query plan will be the same no matter the number of elements, because the optimizer does not understand to use the length of an input string for its considerations.
 But this is different for table-valued parameters, where the optimizer can sniff the number of elements.
 Usually an advantage, but this time it backfires.
-For TVP$NOPK, as well as most other methods, the optimizer settles for scanning the input source, and then perform a loop join against usrdictwords.
+For TVP$NOPK, as well as most other methods, the optimizer settles for scanning the input source, and then performs a loop join against usrdictwords.
 But for TVP$PK, the optimizer decides to perform a hash join and scans both tables.
 And for 10 000 elements, this is an incorrect decision.
 But the more elements we send in, the more lookups the loop join needs to perform.
-Consider the extreme situation where we have as many elements as there are rows in the source table: the loop join will be many times slower than a table scan and a hash join.
+Consider the extreme situation where we have as many elements as there are rows in the source table: the loop join will be many times slower than a table scan with a hash join.

-At which point the loop join and hash join has equal performance I don't know, but it seems to be above 50 000 elements.
+At which point the loop join and hash join have equal performance I don't know, but it seems to be above 50 000 elements.
 Because at 50 000, TVP$NOPK still goes for the loop join and is significantly faster than TVP$PK.
 But the difference is smaller, and this permits TVP$PK to catch up and overtake most other methods.
 For 10 000 elements, TVP$PK is 5.7 slower than TVP$NOPK for JOIN, but at 50 000 elements this ratio is only 1.6.

 Now, why the optimizer makes different decisions depending on the table parameter has a PK or not, I don't know.
 Maybe the optimizer thinks that since the values are known to be unique, we will hit more distinct pages in usrdictwords, and therefore a loop join will be costlier.
 And this could make sense, if none of the table had been in cache.
 (The way the test is setup, the table should be entirely in cache.)
 I should add that for strings, the optimizer makes a similar choice, but only at 50 000 elements.